-Designing a website is a complex task with many variables and probably more questions than answers in the beginning.
+Designing a website is a complex task with many variables, and you will probably have more questions than answers in the beginning.
 If you are a business just starting out designing a website or redesigning an existing website, it is important to use a strategic approach.

 A website is typically the first experience a consumer has with your brand.
-First experiences count and if your website is designed poorly this will significantly influence achieving your business goals.
+First experiences count and if your website is designed poorly, consequently this will significantly influence achieving your business goals.

 The quote from Hubspot’s Amanda Sibley listed below sums up the importance of having a well-designed website.